Why Do Cats Lick You? Experts Offer 4 Possible Reasons

 Kitties sometimes bite themselves as part of the fur-cleaning process, and when they’re grooming you that can include some biting too!
 Little nips are just another way of showing affection.
 They could also be your cat telling you that they want to play, or conversely, that they want you to leave them alone.
 To figure out which it is, you have to look at the rest of their body language for clues.
 If their ears are up and pointed toward you, that’s a signal for playtime!
 If they’re flat, that means “stop.”

 Why do cats lick you excessively?

-So, what does it mean when a cat licks you a lot?
+So what does it mean when a cat licks you a lot?
 Well, your kitty is demonstrating that they think of you as their kin.
 Just like bringing you a dead rodent because they think you’re too incompetent to hunt for yourself, your cat thinks you need help learning personal grooming techniques.
-Don’t expect to keep up with them, though—adult cats can spend up to 50 percent of their day grooming and are instinctively driven to clean themselves.
+Don’t expect to keep up with them, though—adult cats can spend up to 50% of their day grooming and are instinctively driven to clean themselves.
 You can try gently explaining to your cat that you appreciate their efforts, but you’re really not at risk of predation.

 How to stop a cat from licking you

 There’s no reason you shouldn’t allow your cat to lick you, unless it makes you uncomfortable, of course.
 If that’s the case, here are some tips for getting your cat to quit the tongue action.

 Celia Haddon, a cat behaviorist and author of Being Your Cat: What’s Really Going On in Your Feline’s Mind, says moving away from your cat—or carefully removing the cat from your presence—can send a clear message that you want the behavior to stop.
 “Push the cat gently and firmly away or change your position,” Haddon explains.
 “If the cat is on your lap, simply stand up slowly so that the cat has to jump off.”